Excidion/reproML/docs/structure.md

 │   └── raw            <- The original, unedited data dump.
 │
 ├── docs               <- Project documentation.
+│   ├── helper         <- Helper files for docs deployment.
+You can ignore these.
 │   ├── index.md       <- Landing page, describe the project and team.
 │   ├── business.md    <- Document business context and goals.
 │   ├── code.md        <- Document code.